-Students completing a given area (A,B,C,D,E, or F) will be given full credit when transferring to a different institution if the major field of study remains the same.
+Students completing courses in areas A,B,C, or E will be given full credit when transferring to a different institution.
+Students completing courses in areas D or F will be given full credit when transferring to a different institution if the major field of study remains the same.